davidricardocastro/horse_riding_stable/readme.md

-Website for a ridding stable
+# Project Title: Klaukkala Stable
+Users can book a certan time and date for a riding lesson
+## Getting Started
+You can copy the project and run it on your local machine for development and testing purposes.
+### Prerequisites
-Using Laravel, mySQL and Boostrap 4
+You need to install Laravel, mySQL and Boostrap 4 to be able to run it properly.